August Market Crash Again? Depends On July 4th

 Conclusion – it comes down to the first week of July

 If we have a high growth spurt in M2 of 1.5% or so after July 4th, a crash could be avoided.
 If the growth spurt is low, less than 1% from the previous week, then a crash looks more likely by mid-to-late August if monetary trends from every year since 2008 play out again this year.
 Of course, they may not.
-There is no hard fast rule here, only seasonal patterns that tend to repeat themselves.
+There is no hard and fast rule here, only seasonal patterns that tend to repeat themselves.
 But we’re coming closer to the moment of truth.

-My advice is to keep your trading fingers on the VIX trigger with either the Credit Suisse AG - VelocityShares Daily 2x VIX Short Term ETN (TVIX) or the ProShares Trust Ultra VIX Short Term Futures ETF (UVXY).
+My advice is to keep your trading fingers on the VIX trigger with either the Credit Suisse AG - VelocityShares Daily 2x VIX Short-Term ETN (TVIX) or the ProShares Trust Ultra VIX Short-Term Futures ETF (UVXY).
 That is what I will be doing.

 No need to buy just yet, in case M2 really explodes over the next 5 weeks.
 But if seasonal M2 patterns play out once again this year and the first week of July does not see big M2 growth, a long VIX trade could prove to be very profitable if you don’t get too greedy and you “settle” for no more than 100-150% gains.
 With these vehicles, you have to be in and out quickly.